RemoteTechnologiesGroup/RemoteTech/modders/settings.md

 `Body`
 : The internal ID number of the planet on which the station is located.
 You can find a list of ID numbers for stock Kerbal Space Program [here](https://github.com/Anatid/XML-Documentation-for-the-KSP-API/blob/master/src/FlightGlobals.cs#L72).
 If you are playing with Real Solar System or other planet packs, edit this value with caution.

+`MarkColor` ** (RGBα quadruplet) (default = Red, fully opaque)** : The color in which the ground station will be drawn as a solid circle on the map view and tracking station.

 `Antennas`
 : This block should contain a single `ANTENNA` block, which itself should contain a single `Omni` field.
 The value of the field is the antenna range in meters.
+Except for the three-level `UpgradeableOmni` field, the other fields are currently unused.

-## RemoteTech settings in a player's existing save
+## Upgrading your RemoteTech tweaks

 ## Examples of MM patches